Coronavirus questions for heart and stroke patients

 What do I need to know about the coronavirus if I have a heart valve problem?

 The American Heart Association advises people with heart disease and cardiovascular risk factors to get vaccinated as soon as possible.
 Because of your condition you might face higher risks of complications from COVID-19 if you contract the disease, which makes caution essential.
 Do everything possible to avoid exposure to the coronavirus, and follow expert advice after vaccination.
 Staying home and away from other people you don’t live with is critically important — especially if you are in your 60s or older.
 And of course remain focused on the safety basics: wearing a mask when you’re out, handwashing with soap and water for at least 20 seconds, not touching surfaces and cleaning surfaces diligently.
-The CDC has a full list of recommended precautions.

 Remember to take your medications as prescribed, stay in contact with your health care team, and be sure to eat well and be physically active.
 If you are preparing for a procedure, get plenty of rest.
 Dr. Suzanne Arnold answers more of your questions in this video.